KhiopsML/khiops-doc/docs/setup/drivers-and-sdk-for-library.md

 # Cloud-ready Khiops Python library

-The Khiops library can read and write remote files for the following storage types : **AWS S3, Google Cloud Storage (GCS) and Azure**, after the installation of a few prerequisites.
+The Khiops library can read and write remote files for the following storage types : **AWS S3, Google Cloud Storage (GCS) and Microsoft Azure**, after the installation of a few prerequisites.

 === "Pip packages"